jpopxfile/wifispot_api/readme.md

 * X_coord (Longitude.
 Required)
 * Lang (jp/en.
 Default is jp)

-Any request lacking the x/y coordinates will redirect to /, where instructons on how to use the API are written.
+Any request lacking the x/y coordinates will return a 204 code.